vinliao/blog-next/content/now.md

 ## Freelance copywriting
 I have decided that I'll be a freelance copywriter.
 Almost all my peers pick the software engineering route, and after weeks of thinking about it, I decided to not do the same.

 Of course, copywriting isn't all sunshine and rainbows.
 These days, I'm studying copywriting skills by reading books written by great copywriters and see what I can learn from them.
-I also figured out that doing client work is also a great way to level up my copywriting skills.
+In my experience, doing client work is also a great way to level up my copywriting skills.

 I have no idea where this path will eventually lead me, but it seems to me that it's more interesting than being a software engineer.